There are Choices for Families When it Comes to Education in Ohio

 Office of School Sponsorship

-Sheila Vitale, Director
+Sheila Vitale, Administrator

 Parents interested in educating their children at home may do so by notifying their local school district superintendents and meeting the requirements of Ohio law to home school.
 If requirements are met, the district superintendent releases the student from required compulsory school attendance.